Protected: INTERVIEW

 Jean-Jacques Rousseau, an 18th-century philosopher, writer, and composer, is often heralded as one of the most influential figures of the Enlightenment.
 His works, which include…

-David Hume, an 18th-century Scottish philosopher, is often regarded as one of the most significant figures in Western philosophy.
-His work laid the groundwork for…
+Socrates, the ancient Greek philosopher, is often regarded as one of the founding figures of Western philosophy.
+His method of inquiry, known as the Socratic…

 Comments